 Two people from different generations discuss society's changing attitudes to money.

 The series takes a look at how our relationship with money has changed in the last 50 years.
-The series covers the lifespan from our earliest encounters with pocket money, to our views on money as we face retirement.
+It covers the lifespan from our earliest encounters with pocket money, to our views on money as we face retirement.
 With ever more complicated ways of managing money and shifting attitudes, what changes have been seen in our society over the last 50 years?

 Producer: Laura Parfitt